bagnine/Pnuemonia-image-classification/README.md

 We created a convoluted neural network consisting of 8 alternating convolution and max pooling layers, followed by a flattening layer and 3 densely connected layers interspersed with regularization layers.
 Using our target metric- Recall- along with Accuracy and AUC we were able to tune our model to avoid over predicting pneumonia while still avoiding a potentially life-threatening false negative.

-### VGG16: make it Alexnet, but better
+### VGG16: Make it AlexNet, but better
 ![img](./images/vgg16.png)

 image [source](https://neurohive.io/en/popular-networks/vgg16/)

-It's impossible for us to talk about image classfication tasks, particularly when it comes to transfer learning, without paying respect to Alexnet.
-Alexnet was really the first model that took advantage of GPU processing to implement a deep learning task.
+It's impossible for us to talk about image classfication tasks, particularly when it comes to transfer learning, without paying respect to AlexNet.
+AlexNet was really the first model that took advantage of GPU processing to implement a deep learning task.
 VGG16 replaces so of Alexnets enormous central kernel filters and replaces them with multiple streamlined 3x3 filters (see image).
 This model is a pain to train even with transfer learning due to it's size (with weights and nodes ~500mb).
-But yeilded amazing results in our use case.
+However, VGG16 yeilded amazing results in our use case.

-### Densenet Archetecture, an unconventional take on image classification.
+### Densenet121 Archetecture, an unconventional take on image classification.
 ![img](./images/densenet.png)

 image source: [Hashmi et al., 2020: Efficient Pneumonia Detection in Chest Xray Images Using Deep Transfer Learning](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7345724/#app1-diagnostics-10-00417)